web-jungle/mcp-send-email/README.md

 **Claude desktop**

-Add the following MCP config
+Same set up as above, and then add the following MCP config

 ```
 {